MengLinMaker/PWA-Screen-Recorder/README.md

 3. Press "Stop" to stop recording - or press spacebar
 4. Choose to save video and name file

-Note: file is saved as video/webm mime at highest possible quality on your hardware
+Note: file is saved as video/webm at highest possible quality on your hardware

 ## Installation